mohsenpasdar/hangman-game/README.md

 # hangman-game
-implementing HANGMAN game with React js
+implementing HANGMAN game using JS, CSS and HTML

 for the live version, see the following link: https://mohsen-hangman.netlify.app/
-# notes-app